 - Use Preview Mode: Test your tags and triggers in GTM’s Preview Mode to see if they fire as expected.

-- Server Preview Mode: For server side tracking, use Server Preview Mode to check if the server-side tags are working correctly.
+- Server Side Tracking Mode: For server side tracking, use Server Preview Mode to check if the server-side tags are working correctly.

-Make sure each step is performed correctly for a reliable tracking setup.
-Also see our comprehensive guide to testing your Server Side tracking configuration.
+Make sure each step is done correctly for a reliable tracking setup.
+Also, check out our comprehensive guide to testing your Server Side Tracking configuration.

 Outro